RafaMMas/IberianFishHSMs/README.md

 In the example, we selected the default available models for Southern Iberian spined-loach (*Cobitis paludica*) large.
-For this species and size class there are seven models obtained from expert-knowldge and empirical data collected in the Estena (Guadiana) and Yeguas (Guadalquivir) rivers.
+For this species and size class there are seven models obtained from expert-knowledge and empirical data collected in the Estena (Guadiana) and Yeguas (Guadalquivir) rivers.
 The default available models include two Fuzzy Rule-Based Systems (FRBSs) obtained from expert-knowledge and literature (EKorL), one for Summer (warm period) and Winter (cold period).
-The set also includes a Generalised Additive Model (GAM), aset of Habitat Suitability Curves (HSCs), an Artificial Neural Network (NNET), Random forests (RF) and Support Vector Machine (SVM).
+The set also includes a Generalised Additive Model (GAM), a set of Habitat Suitability Curves (HSCs), an Artificial Neural Network (NNET), Random forests (RF) and Support Vector Machine (SVM).
 All these models were trained employing the data collected in the Estena and Yeguas rivers.